Finite Volume Graph Network(FVGN): Predicting unsteady incompressible fluid dynamics with finite volume informed neural network: Problem Setup Methodology

 \subsection{Finite Volume Graph Network}

-We describe the task as an auto-regressive process, which means the learned model maps current state $ G(V^{t}, E ) $ to the next state $G(V^{t+dt}, E) $ with nodes $ i \in V$, edges $ij \in E$, and node features $\mathbf{v}_{i} \in \mathbb{R} ^{c}$, edge features $\mathbf{e}_{ij} \in \mathbb{R} ^{c}$. $G(V^{t},E )$ represents the current mesh state at time $t$.
-Our aim is to train a learned model that can extract the changing tendency at the current mesh state, which is the advection term flux $A$, diffusion term flux $D$, pressure term flux $p$ depicted in Fig.(\ref{Graph Network}) at every edge at next time step, and integrate it to acquire the next time mesh state.
-Therefore, we propose F INITE V OLUME G RAPH N ETWORK, which is a graph neural network model with an Encode-Process-Decode architecture \cite{pfaff2020learning,battaglia2018relational,sanchez2020learning}, followed by a space-integrate-layer(SIL in short).
-Fig.(\ref{Graph Network}) shows a visual scheme of the F INITE V OLUME G RAPH N ETWORK architecture.
-Domain-specific information on the encoding and integration can be found in Section(\ref{Simulations of laminar flows}) and Section(\ref{Simulations of unsteady flow}).
-In addition, we present the pseudocode for the entire forward process in Section \ref{TRAINING PROCESS CODE}
+We describe the task as an auto-regressive process, which means the learned model maps the current cell-centered state $ G^t_c(C^{t}, E_{c}) $ to the next state $G^{t+dt}_c(C^{t+dt}, E_c)$ with graph nodes features $ \mathbf{c}_i \in C^{t}$, graph edges features $\mathbf{e}_{ij} \in E_c$.
+Our goal is to train a learned model that can extract the changing tendency at the current mesh state, which is the advection term flux $\mathbf{A}$, compensation term flux $\mathbf{Q}$, pressure term flux $p$ depicted in Fig.(\ref{FVGN-foward-process}) at every edge at next time step, and integrate it to acquire the next time mesh state.
+Therefore, we propose F INITE V OLUME G RAPH N ETWORK (FVGN), which is a graph neural network model with an Encode-Process-Decode architecture \cite{pfaff2020learning,battaglia2018relational,sanchez2020learning}, followed by a space-integrate-layer(SIL in short).
+Fig.(\ref{FVGN-foward-process}) shows a visual scheme of the FVGN architecture.
+In addition, we present the pseudocode for the entire forward process in Sec.\ref{TRAINING PROCESS TRAINING NOISE}.